yakresponder/react-native-aculab-client/README.md

 This package holds

 - [AculabBaseClass](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#1-aculabbaseclass) that is ideal for coding your own function or class components.
-- [AcuMobCom](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#2-acumobcom-class-component) class component that provides all you need for basic call with minimal requirements.
-As class component it holds all states therefore is less flexible than function component you can make yourself but it work out of the box.
+- [AcuMobCom](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#2-acumobcom-class-component) a class component that provides all you need for basic call with minimal requirements.
+As class component it holds all states therefore is less flexible than a function component you can make yourself but it work out of the box.
-- [AculabCall](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#3-aculabcall-class-component) class component that on top of basic functionality makes use of [react-native-callkeep](https://github.com/react-native-webrtc/react-native-callkeep) package and it's perks.
+- [AculabCall](https://github.com/aculab-com/react-native-aculab-client/tree/CA-1832-create-classes-from-components#3-aculabcall-class-component) a class component that on top of basic functionality makes use of [react-native-callkeep](https://github.com/react-native-webrtc/react-native-callkeep) package and it's perks.

 ---

 ## 1. AculabBaseClass

-AculabBaseClass is a Aculab WebRTC class developed for react native to be used in *class component* or *function component* allowing iOS and Android platforms to use Aculab Services and peer-to-peer video calls.
+AculabBaseClass is an Aculab WebRTC class developed to be used in a react native *class or function component* allowing iOS and Android devices to use Aculab Services and make peer-to-peer video calls.

 ### AculabBaseClass dependencies